What Is an Allogeneic Stem Cell Transplant?

 - An anonymous volunteer donor from the National Marrow Donor Program ("Be The Match")

-While an appropriate match is being found, the patient will receive conditioning to prepare for the transplant.
-Chemotherapy or immunotherapy may be used to help prepare the patient’s body to receive the healthy stem cells.
-Once a donor has been found, the patient will receive the stem cell infusion through a central venous catheter (central line).
+While an appropriate match is being found, you will receive conditioning to prepare for the transplant.
+Chemotherapy or immunotherapy may be used to help prepare your body to receive the healthy stem cells.

 For more information on receiving an allogeneic stem cell transplant at Moffitt, call 1-888-663-3488 or complete a new patient registration form online.